MalcomChumchouaPenda/Pigal-Flask/README.md

 Pigal follow a modular architecture

 ## Quickstart
-A Pigal Project has the following structure:
+A Pigal Project has the minimal following structure:
 ```

 /project